 Vaccines are basically foreign proteins introduced into individuals artificially.
 All humans come into contact naturally with thousands of foreign proteins in the environment every day.
-God has endowed humans with amazing immune systems to handle most of these encounters of which only a fraction are associated with severe disease, and we can immunize against many of them.
-So although it seems like a lot of vaccines are given at once, they account for a minuscule fraction of foreign proteins we encounter naturally every day.
+God has endowed humans with amazing immune systems to handle most of these encounters, of which only a fraction are associated with severe disease, and we can immunize against many of them.
+So, although it seems like a lot of vaccines are given at once, they account for a minuscule fraction of foreign proteins we encounter naturally every day.

-Do vaccines include contaminants, like mercury, animal proteins, and DNA, and how does that impact vaccine safety?
+Do vaccines include contaminants like mercury, animal proteins, and DNA, and how does that impact vaccine safety?

 FDA representatives continually monitor the safety of vaccines and other biologics for potential contaminants such as DNA and animal proteins.
-Pharmaceutical companies readily comply with FDA guidelines and regulations restricting vaccine ingredients, as failure to comply can result in suspension of production and subsequent loss of income and public trust.
+Pharmaceutical companies readily comply with FDA guidelines and regulations restricting vaccine ingredients, as failure to comply results in suspension of production and subsequent loss of income and public trust.
 If identified violations cannot be resolved and safety cannot be reestablished, production is halted and licensure revoked.

 The FDA is so vigilant that even when there is a perceived link between an ingredient and a potential adverse effect, they restrict its use.
 For example, thimerosal, an ethylmercury-based preservative, was previously used in multi-use vaccines to prevent bacterial contamination.
 The ethylmercury killed the bacteria and was safely regulated at levels set for the far more hazardous compound, methylmercury.
 (Think of the difference in drinking methanol versus ethanol—the former can cause blindness, the latter a bad hangover.)
-Even without evidence that thimerosal was hazardous at levels found in multi-use vaccines it was removed from practically all vaccines by 2001.1
+Even without substantial evidence that thimerosal was hazardous at levels found in multi-use vaccines, thimerosal was removed from practically all vaccines by 2001.1

 Far from being harmful, vaccines actually save millions of lives.
 They prevent millions of hospitalizations and millions more cases of severe disease.
 These are appropriate conclusions based on solid scientific evidence.

 A majority of those vaccinated will experience some side effects.
 Most side effects are negligible.
 The vast majority of additional side effects are transient and not severe.
 Rarely, adverse, severe side effects occur that are far less serious than the debilities, disease, and risks associated with the vaccine-preventable diseases.
-Nevertheless these rare adverse, severe side effects do occur in a small number of individuals.
-Their suffering is real and tragic; but their suffering should not result in the abandonment of reason nor of a socially responsible individual's participation in life-saving vaccinations.
+Nevertheless, these rare adverse, severe side effects do occur in a small number of individuals.
+Their suffering is real and tragic, but their suffering should not result in the abandonment of reason, nor of a socially responsible individual’s participation in life-saving vaccinations.

 The current debate over vaccination is a byproduct of a privileged society where we are not usually confronted by the horrors of diseases that vaccinations have eradicated.
-One of the tragedies in Western Christian culture today is the idea that our rights and wellbeing are more important than others'.
+One of the tragedies in Western Christian culture today is the idea that our rights and well-being are more important than others’.
 Too often we choose to care for others only so long as our rights are not impinged upon.
 Frankly, I find no model for these culturally normative attitudes in Jesus or the New Testament.
 I believe these attitudes model a secularized, self-oriented posture.
-In the Scriptures I see that we are challenged to live counter-culturally and sacrificially.
-As C. S. Lewis puts it, "Our charity must be a real and costly love."2 It is this love we are called to show others for the sake of Christ and for the sake of His witness to the world.
+In the Scriptures, I see that we are challenged to live counter-culturally and sacrificially.
+As C. S. Lewis puts it, “Our charity must be a real and costly love.”2 It is this love we are called to show others for the sake of Christ and for the sake of his witness to the world.